Anaminus/rbxmk/doc/README.md

 [README.md](README.md)       | Describes abstract concepts present in rbxmk (this document).
 [formats.md](formats.md)     | Lists formats used to encode and decode data.
 [libraries.md](libraries.md) | Lists the libraries provided by the rbxmk environment.
-[sources.md](sources.md)     | Lists sources from which data can be read from or written to.
 [types.md](types.md)         | Lists the data types present throughout the rbxmk environment.

 ## Command line